loconomics/loconomics/README.md

       - /Marketplace: All communications for Marketplace bookings (from the Loconomic's website/app)
       - /ServiceProfessionalBooking: All communications for bookings made by the service professional

-### Adding new pages or data to the app
+### Adding new pages to the app
-**Step 1: Is there an existing endpoint/call/method already in the REST API (another page using it)?**
+**Step 1: Is there an existing endpoint/call/method already in the REST API for the data you need (another page using it)?**
-- If no proceed to Step 2.
+- If no, send a request to @iagoSRL or @dani0198 explaining what's needed
-- If yes, process to Step 4.
+- If yes, process to Step 2.

-**Step 2: Is the data you need already in the database?**
-- If yes, proceed to Step 3.
-If not, continue.
-- Avoid renaming or deleting fields.
-- For schema changes (new columns, tables, drops,..), if your program to access database generates SQLs for the task, save them in a file at the _DBUpdate with extension ".sql".
-- The naming of ".sql" files is : 'Release-' and release number, dash, a consecutive letter, dash, consecutive number, dash, a short descriptive name of the change.
-I see sometimes I forgot the last dash but doesn't matters, what is **important is to keep the order** in which changes were done.
-I use the letters to group changes that are part of a same consecutive task (like in this case, 1-add new column, 2-insert new data, both with the same letter that is the next one available -right now the D in Release-7.1).
-- Why the order is important?
-Because if you changes the order things can break, breaking *live* database and its data.
-- For data updates: if applied on *system* tables (the ones that we keep manually, no interaction from the code except to read it; like countries, statuses, types and that kind of things), I have a TestDBSync page to help with that, but may require create some SQL templates first, let to me for now.
-- for data updates: if applied over *user* tables, that's more complicated and need a manually written and well tested SQL script.
-Rare cases need it, mostly when changing how some existent data is stored.

-**Step 3: Add new data to the REST API**
-- Create sample SQL with sample query parameters.
-- If there are updates/additions to database, record them in web/_DBUpdate as .sql files with proper release in file name per Step 2.
-- Find, copy and rename an example .cs file from web/App_Code/LcRest using the name of the DB table if possible
-- Revise code to match the sample SQL.
-- Revise any existing functions removing or updating them to match your data.
-- Add any new necessary functions (you may find similar examples in other files).
-- Determine where it should go in the web/api/v1:
-  - /: Information not related to specific users
-  - /me: Information about a user requesting information about themselves, mostly private
-  - /user: Information about a user requesting information about another user, mostly public
-- Find, copy and rename an example .cshtml file from the chosen folder.
-- Define functions for the API in this file.
-- TEST API call (IAGO PLEASE FILL IN INSTRUCTIONS)
-- Find, copy and rename an example .js file from app/source/js/models or model.js if there isn't a good example.
-- Revise or write code that defines the javascript objects you'll need.
-- Determine if you'll need an appmodel file (includes actions for that model).
-If so:
-  - Find, copy and rename an example .js file from app/source/js/appmodel.
-  - Revise or write code that create the actionss you'll need paying special attention to utilities referenced from the /js/utils folder.
-  - Add file name to: app/source/js/appmodel/appmodel.js

-**Step 4: create new files for front-end code**
+**Step 2: create new files for front-end code**
 - Find, copy and rename an example .html file from app/source/html/activities.
 - Optional: Find, copy and rename an example .css file from app/source/css/activities & add file name to app/source/css/app.styl.
 - Find, copy and rename an example .js file from app/source/js/activities & add file name to app/source/js/app.activities.js.

-**Step 5: Edit your new html, css, js /activity files**
+**Step 3: Edit your new html, css, js /activity files**
 - Change data-activity name to new name.
 Review and revise .js file to reference the appopriate /models and /appmodel files and functions.
 - Change data-activity name to new name.
 Review and revise .html & .css files to have front end appearance you want referencing the css file of the same name.
 - Change references the appopriate js functions in html.

-**Step 6: Test new page:**
+**Step 4: Test new page:**
 - http://localhost:8811/app.html#!/newActivity
 - Test any data you're using by placing console.log(data) in the .js file and reviewing using the browser's developer console

 ### Build the source code
 **All next commands must be executed in a command line/terminal at the project directory**